 At the same time, Project Nexus has recently introduced four new Supply Meter Point classes or Product Classes, which will allow market participants to select their preferred class and create the ability to provide more granular consumption (read) data into central systems.
 As Product Class 1 and 2 are daily read products, they are subject to the full extent of the ratchets regime.
 As above, it is widely accepted that small consumers are not considered to pose a significant risk to network management, and it is not considered appropriate that these customers be subject to the charging elements of the regime.
+This proposal therefore seeks to exclude these customers from the charging elements of the regime.
 For the avoidance of doubt, it is the intention of this proposal that the re-setting of the Supply Offtake Quantity (SOQ) is maintained for all customers, including those below the threshold.